btt-t/Adonis-Configurator/README.md

-> Roblox version is outdated.
+> Roblox version is outdated - install the build in releases to be on the latest version.

 # Adonis Configurator (Beta)